 - Testing & Laboratory

-- Variants and Their Impacts - With variants continuing to evolve and the potential impacts on available therapeutics, VDH developed this new resource to help providers stay up to date on what COVID-19 drugs are expected to be effective.
+- Variants and Therapeutics - With variants continuing to evolve and the potential impacts on available therapeutics, VDH continues to update this resource to help providers stay up to date on what COVID-19 drugs are expected to be effective.
+(PDF) (3pp, 327kb)

 Hot Topics for Health Professionals

 HHS Awards $45 Million in Grants to Expand Access to Care for People with Long COVID

 September 22, 2023 – On September 20,b2023 the U.S. Department of Health and Human Services (HHS), announced nine grant awards of $1 million each for up to 5 years to support existing multidisciplinary Long COVID clinics across the country to expand access to comprehensive care for people with Long COVID, particularly among populations that are disproportionately impacted by the effects of Long COVID.
 These clinics "will focus on increasing access to care, improving person-centered care coordination, expanding multidisciplinary networks and behavioral health support, and expanding social support services for adult, pediatric, and priority populations through strategies."
 For more information, please see the HHS press release.

 Updates on COVID-19 Vaccine Commercialization

 September 14, 2023- COVID-19 vaccines are now available directly from manufacturers, rather than from the U.S. government.
 However, there will be little impact for most people receiving the vaccine as they will still likely receive a COVID-19 vaccine at no cost:

 - People with private or employer-based health insurance coverage will likely receive COVID-19 vaccination at no cost since it will be covered as a preventive service.